libesmtp/libESMTP/docs/libesmtp.md

 ## Simple

-libESMTP releives the developer of the need to handle the the SMTP protocol by providing a simple high level API.
+libESMTP relieves developers of the need to handle the SMTP protocol by providing a high level API.
 Additionally, libESMTP transparently handles many SMTP extensions including authentication and TLS security.

 ## Efficient